 James Madar (guitar/vocals) has previously performed as a rhythm guitarist and vocalist in a Pink Floyd tribute band, thereby lending the apple zed a slight hint of respectability.
 His influences within the framework of the group draw from both classic progressive rock (including Pink Floyd, Peter Gabriel-era Genesis, and Rush) and more contemporary acts (including The Antlers, Porcupine Tree, and Airbag).
 James enjoys creating ambient soundscapes, and has way too many pedals on his pedalboard.

-Jim Mattingly (drums/vocals) is a world traveler, a martial artist, a flying trapeze acrobat, a fire dancer, a fiction writer, a political philosopher, a game designer, a street poet, a social justice activist, a chef, an architect, a storyteller, a juggler, a platinum league terran, a driver, a diver, a deceiver, and a dreamer.
+Jim Mattingly (drums/vocals) is a world traveler, a martial artist, a flying trapeze acrobat, a fire dancer, a fiction writer, a political philosopher, a game designer, a street poet, a social justice activist, a chef, an architect, a storyteller, a diver, and a programmer.
 He also plays music.

 Eric Michaels (vocals/bass/guitar) definitely has more cats than your average multi-instrumentalist/conservatory-trained composer/award-winning aerial rope artist.